project-robius/book/src/whitepaper/requirements/runtime_requirements.md

 Responsiveness is typically measured in terms of end-to-end latency: the elapsed time from when an input occurs to when the resulting visual change from that input is first displayed.
 For most modern devices, this latency is on the order of tens to hundreds of milliseconds, i.e., 20ms – 150ms.
-Low responsiveness (high input-to-display latency) is most noticeable and detrimental to the user experience on *touchscreen* devices, which are commonly found on mobile platforms and ocassionally on laptops.
+Low responsiveness (high input-to-display latency) is most noticeable and detrimental to the user experience on *touchscreen* devices, which are commonly found on mobile platforms and occasionally on laptops.
 To understand why, check out this video from Microsoft Research's [classic touch input latency experiment](https://www.youtube.com/watch?v=vOvQCPLkPt4).